tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 identifiers and applications must arrange to multiplex between associations.
 With UDP, the host/port number is used to look up the appropriate security association for incoming records.
-However, the Connection ID extension defined in {{I-D.ietf-tls-dtls-connection-id}} adds a connection identifier to DTLS records.
+However, the Connection ID extension defined in {{I-D.ietf-tls-dtls-connection-id}} adds an association identifier to DTLS records.

 Some transports, such as DCCP {{RFC4340}}, provide their own sequence